leflonen/weatherapp/README.md

 4. Inside CLI in the directory where docker-compose.yml file is located, type `export YOUR_APPID="-"; docker-compose up --build` changing the `"-"` to your openweathermap API-key

 5. Open up your browser and navigate to http://localhost:8000 where you will be prompted to give your current position to the service.

+## Troubleshooting

+If there are errors when building the images with the npm commands, modify the dockerfile command `RUN npm install`to  `npm install --save-dev` in the backend directory.
+If this fails, run `npm install` in both the frontend and backend directories.